// you’re reading...

 MPART_ALT_DIFF_COUNT is defined the same way, as “HTML and text parts are different” but notices a greater degree of variability.
 It, predictably, results in (slightly) higher scores:

-As a rule, I consider anything over 1 to be worthy of correcting and anything over 2 as a major hit in need of immediate correction.
-I was probably thinking of MIME_HTML_MOSTLY which “Looks to see if the message is mostly HTML content versus normally having plain text parts of nearly equal size” and renders a score of a mere 0.001.
+As a rule, I consider anything over 1 worthy of correcting and anything over 2 a significant hit in need of immediate correction.
+I was probably thinking of MIME_HTML_MOSTLY which “looks to see if the message is mostly HTML content versus normally having plain text parts of nearly equal size” and renders a score of a mere 0.001.

 Is there any deliverability penalty if you send just an HTML email but coded as text/html rather than multipart/alternative?